pydata/pydata-cookbook/papers/scipy/scipy.rst

     wgrid = np.concatenate((wpgrid, wsgrid))

-Let ``wtpass`` and ``wtstop`` be the constant weights that we will use in the pass and stop bands, respectivley.
+Let ``wtpass`` and ``wtstop`` be the constant weights that we will use in the pass and stop bands, respectively.
 We create the array of weights on the grid with

 .. code-block:: python